The Vice and Virtue of PageRank

 - Include keywords in your anchor texts

 Tell your readers what to expect if they follow your hyperlinked text.
-One or two keywords in your anchor text won't be viewed as keyword stuffing.
+The original PageRank paper states that “anchors often provide more accurate descriptions of web pages than the pages themselves”.
+Definitely, anchor text is associated with the page the link point to.
+Besides, it may help to rank resources uncrawlable by the text-based search bot, such as images or documents.
+So, one or two keywords in your anchor text won't be viewed as keyword stuffing.
 The same goes for alt attributes for your images that serve as anchors for text.

 - Keep an amount of links per each page reasonable